Griatch/evscaperoom/README.md

 ## Short:

-This comes as an Evennia game folder and makes use of Evennia's latest `develop` branch with Python3.7.
-If you are an Evennia user, that's all you need to know!
+This comes as an Evennia game folder and makes use of Evennia `master` branch (using Python 3.7).
+If you are an existing Evennia user, that's all the info you need!

 ## Running through docker